 Where did you go on your last three vacations?
 Is this indicative of what kind of travel budget you will need in retirement?

-5. "How is your health?
-How is your family's health?"
+5. How is the client's personal and family health?

 An individual that already has significant health issues will likely have more as they age.
 This causes unpleasant conversations that must be had in planning: